antor44/livestream_video/README.md

 This is an application totally independent of playlist4whisper and livestream_video.sh, based on WhisperLive, an implementation of OpenAI Whisper different from whisper.cpp.
 This browser extension is a fork of a [WhisperLive extension](https://github.com/collabora/WhisperLive) with significant aesthetic changes and powerful enhancements, designed specifically for use with a local server running WhisperLive.
 You need to install WhisperLive and run a bash script to launch a local server.
 It supports Linux, Windows through WSL2 (Chrome/Chromium/Microsoft Edge on Windows is supported for the extension part), and macOS ARM (Intel versions do not work).
 For help and installation instructions, see the [README](https://github.com/antor44/livestream_video/blob/main/Audio-Transcription-Chrome/README.md) file in its directory.

 The extension's capabilities go beyond standard Whisper transcription:
-- **Real-Time Gemini Translation:** Translate live transcriptions into dozens of target languages on the fly using the Google Gemini API.
+- **Real-Time Translation (Google Translate & Gemini):** Translate live transcriptions into dozens of target languages on the fly.
+You can select **Google Translate** from the models menu as a completely free option (no API key required), or use the Google Gemini API for advanced translation.
+If you use Gemini and the API fails, times out, or throws an error, the extension will automatically fallback to Google Translate, marking the text with the `⁺` symbol (which is completely invisible to all TTS engines).
 - **Native Whisper Translation:** When selecting an Audio Language different from the source audio, larger Whisper models (like large-v2 or large-v3) often provide an excellent direct translation natively, without the need for external APIs.
 - **Text-to-Speech (TTS):** Automatically read the text aloud in real time with adjustable speed settings.
-It seamlessly reads Gemini's translations, or if Gemini is disabled, it reads the original Whisper transcription (automatically matching the source language's accent, or English if Whisper's translate feature is used).
+It seamlessly reads the translated text, or if translation is disabled, it reads the original Whisper transcription. *Note: This feature uses Chrome's internal local TTS engine, which relies on the text-to-speech language voices installed and configured in your operating system.*
-- **Flexible UI Modes:** Choose between viewing the transcription in a floating, resizable in-page overlay or a dedicated Standalone popup window.
+- **Flexible UI Modes:** Choose between viewing the transcription in a floating in-page overlay or a dedicated Standalone popup window.
 The Standalone mode is especially indicated to support many more online services on pages that do not support injected overlays, such as web podcasts, and video conferencing platforms like Zoom, Google Meet, or Microsoft Teams.
+- **Text History & Window Customization:** The extension saves all processed text in a continuous history that you can easily copy to your clipboard.
+Both the overlay and standalone windows can be freely moved and resized, and you can also adjust the font size of the text for comfortable reading.
 - **Side-by-Side Viewing:** Display modes allow you to view the original transcription and the translation side-by-side, or isolate either one.
-- **Advanced Text Manipulation & Server Config:** Customize text output formatting (raw, joined, or advanced paragraphs) and easily configure custom server IP addresses and ports with one-click default resets.
+- **Server Config:** Easily configure custom server IP addresses and ports with one-click default resets.
 </br>
 </br>